-The recommendation of the MoEF&CC is essential before issuing any license for import and export of ODSs and products containing ODSs by the Directorate General of Foreign Trade (DGFT), Ministry of Commerce and Industry.
+The recommendation of the MoEF&CC is essential before issuing any license for import and export of ODSs and products containing ODSs by the DGFT, Ministry of Commerce and Industry.

-These rules also specify phase-out dates for different ODSs in manufacturing of products using these ODSs.
+These rules also specify phase-out dates for different ODSs in manufacturing of products using these

+ODSs.
 In addition, these Rules also ban trade in ODSs with non-Parties.